RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

 .. note::

    Communicating with a SCPI server and working with web-based instruments at the same time can diminish the performance of your Red Pitaya.
 This is because the same resource is used for both tasks.

-More examples of how to control Red Pitaya from MATLAB can be found :ref:`here <examples>`.

 *****************************
 Starting SCPI server manually